Dunes Creek: Watershed and course

 Dunes Creek sources west of Interstate 49 and south of U.S. Highway 20 and flows northward receiving first the Great Marsh tributary from the east then the West Branch tributary which drains Cowles Bog.
-The 7407 acre (2997-hectare) Dunes Creek watershed extends from the Mittal Steel (formerly Bethlehem and ISG Steel) plant in Portage in the west to Beverly Shores in the east.
+The 7407 acre (2997-hectare) Dunes Creek watershed extends from the steel plant in Portage in the west to Beverly Shores in the east.
 Originally, Dunes Creek included much of Michigan City.
 Dunes Creek is one of three perennial streams which flow from the Great Marsh system into Lake Michigan.
 The other two streams are man-made ditches to the east of the Dunes Creek watershed which were cut through the dunes to provide for farming, industrial use, and housing.
 These ditches divided the eastern Dunes Creek watershed and created the new subwatersheds of Kintzele Ditch and Derby Creek.
 Beginning in 1998, the national lakeshore began restoration of the Great Marsh by closing Derby Ditch and restoring 500 acres.

 In 2012, the terminus of Dunes Creek was daylighted and restored after being buried under a parking lot for 80 years.

 Dunes Creek's West Branch flows east-northeast from Cowles Bog for 2.2 mi to join the Dunes Creek mainstem.
 Its source used to be even further west but is now diverted to the East Arm Little Calumet River.